 Say for example, that you build a premium chat strictly for artists, where you are present, as well as any of your paying members.

 People who are there and invested by way of their money are more inclined to be invested by way of their time and wisdom.
 The higher quality community means people will be more likely to help each other out, and the people will grow and develop as a result.
 And you can grant this community access to you with higher scalability than personal one-on-one time.

 (A near-perfect example exists on seanwes.com where a business professional community exists and thrives, enabling a lot of good professional growth.)

 It’s a lot to chew on for sure, but maybe this will help you get your gears turning on just what you can sell as a Patreon creator.
-It’s also not an exhaustive list, but if you can think of a kind of reward you’d like to talk about, feel free to contact me from the front page!
+It’s also not an exhaustive list, but if you can think of a kind of reward you’d like to talk about, or have any other questions, feel free to get in touch below!